Contact Us

 • give us feedback or contact us.

 • Automated technologies or interactions.
-As you interact with our website or portals, we will automatically collect Technical Data about your equipment, browsing actions and patterns.
+As you interact with our website(s) or portals, we will automatically collect Technical Data about your equipment, browsing actions and patterns.
 We collect this personal data by using cookies and other similar technologies.
 Please see our cookie policy for further details.

 • Third parties or publicly available sources.
 We will receive personal data about you from various third parties as set out below

-• advertising networks such as Google Search and Display network as well as LinkedIn, based outside the UK; and
+• Technical Data from the following parties: (a) analytics providers such as Google, LinkedIn and Cyfe, based outside the UK; (b) advertising networks such as Google Search and Display network as well as LinkedIn, based outside the UK; and (c) search information providers such as Google and Bing, based outside the UK.

-• Identity and Contact Data from data brokers or aggregators such as Cognism based inside the UK.
+• Identity and Contact Data from data brokers or aggregators based inside the UK.
 We occasionally purchase lists of IT contacts from an approved data supplier.
 The data supplier only passes on the details of recipients who have consented to their details being passed on to technology service businesses, such as us.

 • Identity and Contact Data from publicly available sources such as Companies House.

-How we use your personal data
+3.2.
+How we use personal information

 We will only use your personal data when the law allows us to.
 Most commonly, we will use your personal data in the following circumstances: